TabithaChelagat/Market_Research_Analysis/README.md

 Differences:

 - Healthcare: Women prioritize healthcare inaccessibility (32.96%) significantly higher than men (17.32%).
-This could be due to factors like women's health concerns, maternity care, or access to reproductive healthcare.
 - Environment: Climate change and environmental issues appear equally important for men (24.02%) but slightly lower for women (26.82%).
-This difference could be explored further to understand if there are specific environmental concerns more prominent for each gender.

 3. Company Responsibility to Speak Out by Education Level

 Results of the analysis on corporate social responsibility.